After having great paella in Spain, I’ve accepted that anything done in a normal home kitchen isn’t going to be quite as transcendent.

-The trick with paella is replicating the technical conditions a “traditional” one might be cooked under.
+To the extent it can be made at home more successfully, the trick is replicating the conditions a “traditional” one might be cooked under.
 That is, a giant wood fire with a very wide, very shallow pan.
 The term paella means “pan” in Valencian.
-Paella pans are readily available if you want one — they’re not strictly speaking necessary — but the heat source is more of an issue.
+Paella pans are readily available if you want one — they’re not strictly speaking necessary — but the heat source is more of an issue than the cookware.

 Paella